bazel-contrib/rules_perl/README.md

 To import rules_perl in your project, you first need to add it to your `WORKSPACE` file:

+If you are still using `WORKSPACE` to manage your dependencies:

 ```python
 git_repository(
     name = "rules_perl",